grannycart/subworld-shortstory1/second-version_draft_in-ears.md

 "I know what it is..." said Cassandra.
 "It's the wristwatches in the hold.
 They're ticking."

 "Can't fucking be...
 There's no way they could be so loud."
 She paused.
 "And they've been in those crates for months without being wound.
-The works can't start moving on by their own fucking selves."
+The works can't start moving on their own fucking selves."

 Hemi continued to listen intently.
 "No Sylvia...
 I believe Cassandra is correct.
 The watches may have been wound up by the motion of the boat...
 And while a single wristwatch would never be loud enough to be heard, crates and crates of them would by pure chance have many watches starting to tick in alignment -- and those ticks could potentially be heard on the sonar..."